If you’ve landed on this page, we’re assuming

 It is, however, the best productivity suite in the market.
 We may be biased but you can probably see why.

-You can use OSlash Snippets to auto-type text using shortcuts everywhere you work.
+You can use OSlash text expander to auto-type text using shortcuts everywhere you work.
 But that’s not all.

 None of the other apps on our list will offer you the powers of text expansion together with a link management solution that also doubles (or triples) up as a knowledge management platform for your company.